First Toungoo Empire

 The empire grew out of the principality of Toungoo, a minor vassal state of Ava until 1510.
-The landlocked petty state began its rise in the 1530s under Tabinshwehti who went on to found the largest polity in Myanmar since the Pagan Empire by 1550.
+The landlocked petty state began its rise in the 1530s under Tabinshwehti who went on to found the largest polity in Myanmar since the Pagan kingdom by 1550.
 His more celebrated successor Bayinnaung then greatly expanded the empire, conquering much of mainland Southeast Asia by 1565.
 He spent the next decade keeping the empire intact, putting down rebellions in Siam, Lan Xang and the northernmost Shan states.
 From 1576 onwards, he declared a large sphere of influence in westerly lands—trans-Manipur states, Arakan and Ceylon.
 The empire, held together by patron-client relationships, declined soon after his death in 1581.
-His successor Nanda never gained the full support of the vassal rulers, and presided over the empire's precipitous collapse in the next 18 years.
+His successor Nanda Bayin never gained the full support of the vassal rulers, and presided over the empire's precipitous collapse in the next 18 years.

 The First Toungoo Empire marked the end of the period of petty kingdoms in mainland Southeast Asia.
 Although the overextended empire proved ephemeral, the forces that underpinned its rise were not.
 Its two main successor states—Restored Toungoo Burma and Ayutthaya Siam—went on to dominate western and central mainland Southeast Asia, respectively, down to the mid-18th century.